Program Description

 DO NOT MOVE BARRICADES!

-The contractor will move them when once pavement passes testing and can withstand vehicle weights.
+The contractor will move them once pavement passes testing and can withstand vehicle weights.

 • WORKER SAFETY